Weller Academic Center, Suite 300

 Becker College is committed to the assessment of non-classroom learning through the development of a portfolio, which encompasses life experience and evaluation of professional training.
 Students can earn up to 48 credits through the portfolio process, which is developed with the support of your advisor.
 In general, portfolio credits are awarded as credit for Unrestricted Electives; however, in special circumstances portfolio credits may be applied to General Education requirements.

 In order to open a portfolio, you will first register for and attend the Portfolio Class, a 2 credit course.
-This course is a prerequisite for the portfolio process and is usually scheduled for a Saturday morning.
+This course is a prerequisite for the portfolio process.
 In class you will create a personal marketing plan and develop your resume.
 If additional credit is needed you may write a Life Experience Essay.

 Professional training encompasses learning experiences for which all three of the following conditions apply: